Don B. Daily Safety Grant

 Please follow the instructions carefully for submitting proposals.
 Proposals should be no more than 10 pages in length and contain the following sections:

-Letter of support from industry mentor.
+- Letter of Endorsement: Include a letter of support from the industry mentor.

 Evaluation Criteria